NaduX99/Mathematics-and-Statistical-Circle-NSBM/README.md

    - Mention the steps personalized for the specific event.
    - Clearly include the **event ID** (folder name) and the **event name** (group photo file name).
    - Inform the required personnel to follow the same steps for processing.

 ---

-This README ensures consistent preparation and submission of event assets for smooth display on the website.

----